adityasharmacs/kubernetes-redis-cluster/README.md

-# Create gcloud project and first
+# Create gcloud project and then cluster

 ```
 gcloud auth login